-The law provides for bareboat charter registration of Maltese vessels under both the Malta flag foreign flags.
+The law provides for bareboat charter registration of Maltese vessels under both the Malta flag and foreign flags.

 Bareboat charter registrations are to last either for the duration of the bareboat charter or until the expiry date of the underlying registration, whichever is the shorter.
 In either case, not for a period that exceeds two years.

 Yacht Registration Procedures In Malta

 As one of the largest flags in the world, the procedure for yacht registration in Malta is well designed and used.
 If all the correct documentation is available at registration, the process will usually take just two working days.